NavisGames/Valorant-Tracking-by-NavisGames/README.md

 # Valorant Tracking
-Want a great Valorant Tracker but to lazy to start the game for Valorant Tracker?
+Want a great Valorant Tracker but to lazy to start the game for Tracking?

 Use this Valorant Tracker:

 Functions:
-- See Account Level
+- See a players account level
 - See a player's rank and MMR
-- See how much plus or minus he made
+- See how much RR he made in the last matches
-- See his last 5 matches
+- See his last matches
-- See global leaderboard in each region
+- See global leaderboard of every act in each region

 Coming Soon:
-- Get Match Data
+- Get data of a Match
 - Remove False Positive Virus
 - Fix long waiting time
-- More Options like Match History Gamemode,
-                    Starting Players in Leaderboard like starting at Player 2502 -> going to 5502 and more!
+- More Options like Match History of a Gamemode, starting Players in Leaderboard like starting at Player 2502 -> going to 5502 and more!

 (build with PyQT5, Python and PyInstaller)